In our last article, we discussed the four best time series databases available in 2019.

 When storing data in a time series database, you often want to visualize and analyze it to have a clearer idea of trends, seasonalities or sudden changes that may be anomalies.

-This is when dashboard monitoring tools come into play.
+This is when the open source dashboard monitoring tools come into play.

 I – Grafana